-Exploring the legacy of Jack Sholder’s controversial horror sequel
+Exploring the franchise odyssey that is Jack Sholder’s controversial horror sequel

 Freddy’s Revenge.
 Anyone familiar with the A Nightmare on Elm Street series will surely recognise Jack Sholder’s 1985 sequel as something of an outlier, as a film that seems to divide opinion like no other instalment.
 New Line Cinema’s first sequel has become a quirky footnote in the series for reasons I will explore, and films with that kind of reputation usually divide opinion, derided by some and achieving diehard cult status among others.
 There are a plethora of reasons why Freddy’s Revenge has achieved such status in some circles, not least the plight of its lead actor, Mark Patton, who would fade into obscurity shortly after a film that should have been his big break.
 Patton was excellent as the film’s ‘final boy’ Jesse Walsh, the character’s struggles with sexual identity mirrored by the actor’s real-life struggles as a homosexual actor in a notoriously homophobic environment like Hollywood.
 The fact that the AIDS epidemic was at an all-time high during the mid-1980s certainly didn’t help in that regard.